 “Likewise deacons must be reverent, not double-tongued, not given to much wine, not greedy for money, holding the mystery of the faith with a pure conscience.
 But let these also first be tested; then let them serve as deacons, being found blameless.
 Likewise, their wives must be reverent, not slanderers, temperate, faithful in all things.
 Let deacons be the husbands of one wife, ruling their children and their own houses well.
 For those who have served well as deacons obtain for themselves a good standing and great boldness in the faith which is in Christ Jesus” (1 Timothy 3:8-13).

 The deacon is to be not only a well-informed Bible teacher but also one who replicates the principles of the Bible in his life.
 He will illustrate the values of the Christian faith in his dealings with people.
-The deacon will stand blameless before God and man with a clear conscious.
+He will stand blameless before God and man with a clear conscious.

 In His service,